 If you are still with me, let’s answer the question, “What exactly is the stock market?

 My goal for this post is to give you a brief insight into the process and the objective of the market.
-This is not an exhaustive article – many thick books have been written about the stock market that barely scratch the surface.
+This is not an exhaustive article – many thick books have been written about the stock market that barely scratches the surface.
 However, this should give you a basic understanding of the investment vehicle known as the stock market.

 What Is A Stock?

-A stock is actually a “share of stock” which quite literally is a share or part ownership of a company.
+A stock is actually a “share of stock,” which quite literally is a share or part ownership of a company.
 When you own a share, you own a small portion of that company which entitles you to a fraction of the assets and earnings of the business.

 What are assets and earnings?